emsky/epldtdotcom/README.md

         /* BETTER */
         var a = 'Data', b, c = 'Extradata';

-* Don’t change variable types after initial declaration.
+* Don't change variable types after initial declaration.

 	    // Don’t do this
 	    var myString = ‘This is a string’;